dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 1. Add your credit card details, then click <label>Start my free trial</label>.

     <info>
-    You can cancel at any time during your 30-day trial without being charged for your [DNSimple subscription](/articles/dnsimple-services/).
+    You can cancel any time during your 30-day trial without being charged for your [DNSimple subscription](/articles/dnsimple-services/).
 We ask for a credit card in case you want to purchase products, like [registering](/articles/registering-domain/) or [transferring](/articles/transferring-domain/) a domain, or [getting an SSL certificate](/articles/ordering-standard-certificate/) to secure your site.
 Your [account will not be activated](/articles/account-activation/) until you add a credit card.
     </info>
 </div>